Top 5 Reasons to Visit Cape Cod This Summer

 Surrender all resistance to ice cream, it’s your right as a vacationer!
 Great ice cream is everywhere on the Cape in the summertime—from swirled soft serve with jimmies to classic homemade scoops on sugar cones.
 Stick with your favorites or try a creative flavor such as amaretto nut, french raspberry truffle, salty caramel or ginger.
 It’s the ideal way to stay cool all summer long.

 Cape Cod in the summer is hopping even when the sun goes down—spectacular beachside bonfires, cool nightlife, and quaint cinemas give you plentiful options for enjoying some time under the stars.

 Admit it, you love to share your vacation shots on your social media accounts and just maybe, inspire a tinge of jealousy.
 Summer on the Cape is brimming with Instagram-worthy locations that will stay with you forever.
 Summer sunsets over the beaches and salt marshes on the Cape are legendary, but so are the views from Scargo Tower in Dennis, children playing in the sparkling waters of Nantucket Sound, dunes along the water in Sandwich, and quaint homes tucked away off the beaten path in Provincetown.

 These are just the top five of many reasons that make summer on the Cape so special.
-Plan your summer vacation now by booking direct at Red Jacket Resorts and take advantage of all the sun, fun, relaxation and adventure that awaits you on Cape Cod!This post is a sponsored collaboration between Red Jacket Resorts and Boston magazine's advertising department.
+Plan your summer vacation now by booking direct at Red Jacket Resorts and take advantage of all the sun, fun, relaxation and adventure that awaits you on Cape Cod!This is a paid partnership between Red Jacket Resorts and Boston Magazine's City/Studio